bergwerf/bergwerf.github.io/README.md

 Herman Bergwerf
 ===============
-**Welcome!** This webpage contains information about my expertise and professional activity.
-I am specialized in solving difficult logical problems and implementing the solutions in software.
+**Welcome!** My name is Herman, I live in Amsterdam and I develop software.
+I am specialized in solving difficult logical problems and translating the solutions to code.
 Visual communication plays a key role in many of my projects, and I enjoy designing beautiful and innovative interfaces.
 I like brainstorming together with a team to find the path towards a good product, and to make technical decisions that are future-proof.
 I have an academic background in biophysics, pure mathematics, and theoretical computer science.

 <br>
 <center>